ZTA-2007-00005 Crozet Downtown

 Commission Discussion & Recommendations

 The Commission discussed the zoning district modifications and boundaries, made comments, and provided feedback and answered the questions posed by staff.
 Public comment was taken.
-No formal action was taken with the Planning Commission recommending the following:
+No formal action was taken with the Planning Commission recommended the following:

 Parking-The Planning Commission continued to recommend that the minimum number of parking spaces should be further reduced from the recommendations of the consultant.
 The Commission indicated that they needed more information behind the recommendation of 1 space/1,000 square feet of net floor area for non-residential uses.